Constantina Akkelidou: Political career

-Akkelidou, a member of the Progressive Party of Working People (AKEL), was a minister under President Tassos Papadopoulos.
+On 1 March 2003, Akkelidou was appointed Minister of Health by President Tassos Papadopoulos, succeeding Frixos Savvides.
 In 2004 she sent a letter to a judge in Larnaca, requesting that the judge be lenient with a particular defendant, described as a reformed drug addict.
-Tried in Nicosia District Court, she was found guilty of interfering with the course of justice on 26 November 2004, and resigned her cabinet post.
-In April 2005 her conviction was overturned by a Supreme Court decision, a decision which led to the resignation of Solon Nikitas as Attorney General.
-Akkelidou was appointed special advisor to the European Commission for health and consumer protection.
+On 26 November 2004, a Nicosia District Court found her guilty of interfering with the course of justice and fined her £1,000.
+She resigned the same day, and was later succeeded by Andreas Christou.
+In April 2005, the Supreme Court of Cyprus overturned her conviction in a 9–3 decision, prompting the resignation of Attorney General Solon Nikitas, who disagreed with the ruling.